MultiSafepay/docs/content/my-account/payouts.md

 </details>

-## Payout processing times
+# Processing times
 The time taken to process payouts is determined by the Risk Team.
 The default payout delay is 1 day.
 Payouts may take up to three business days to arrive in your business bank account.

 Payment batches are not processed on weekends.
 That is, payouts initiated on Fridays are processed on Monday morning.

-Not all banks have instant payments and therefore may take extra time to process payments.
+Not all banks support instant payments and therefore may take extra time to process payments.

 <details id="bank-holidays">
 <summary>Bank holidays</summary>